antmicro/dockersave/README.md

 Copyright (c) 2019-2021 [Antmicro](https://www.antmicro.com)

-`dockersave` is a tool for downloading Docker images from a registry to a tar file.
+This repository contains the code of `dockersave`, a tool for downloading Docker images from a registry to a tar file.
 It DOES NOT depend on Docker, therefore it is suitable for use in minimal systems where Docker would be considered an unnecessary dependency.

 ## Installation